dane-mortimer/micro-service-platform/README.md

-micro-service-platform/          # Root directory of the project ├── bin                          # CDK application entry point ├── config                       # CDK configuration file for multi-environment infrastructure ├── constructs                   # Construct Library ├── lib                          # Stacks
+micro-service-platform/          # Root directory of the project ├── bin                          # CDK application entry point ├── config                       # CDK configuration file for multi-environment infrastructure ├── constructs                   # Construct Library (This is where we do most of the heavy lifting) ├── lib                          # CDK Stack Initialization ├── services                     # Application Services ├── test                         # Infrastructure Unit tests └── utils                        # Utility functions
-├── scripts                      # Scripts / Any prerequisites
-├── services                     # Application Services
-├── test                         # Infrastructure Unit tests
-└── utils                        # Utility functions